-After a competitive tender process, Inland & Coastal were awarded the contract to design, manufacture and install a new pontoon and access gangway at Pilot Jetty.
+After a competitive tender process, Inland & Coastal were awarded the contract to design, manufacture and install a new pontoon and access gangway for the Pilot Jetty.

 | Client | Port of Milford Haven |